Purdue student and parent borrowing down four years running

 Boilermakers beat national default rates, debt averages

-Furthermore, former Purdue students’ average cohort default rate, 3.2 percent, is now nearly half that of the national average for four-year public universities, 6 percent.
-For students who go on to graduate from Purdue, the cohort default rate is even lower, at 1.64 percent.
+Furthermore, former Purdue students’ average three-year cohort default rate is 2.7 percent compared to 7.3 percent for four-year public universities.
+For students who go on to graduate from Purdue, the cohort default rate is even lower, at 1 percent.

 Beyond the obvious effects this reduction in borrowing has had on Purdue students and their families, this is good news for the rest of us, too: Evidence increasingly shows that students with large sums of education debt are more likely to delay vital life decisions that affect our economy as a whole, such as home buying, marriage, parenthood, entrepreneurial ventures and, yes, moving out of Mom and Dad’s basement.